fikertekiflu/fikertekiflu/README.md

 ## 🚀 About Me

-I'm a passionate **full-stack developer **with expertise in a variety of technologies.
+I'm a passionate software enginnerign student with expertise in a variety of technologies.
 I love building responsive web applications and solving challenging problems.

 ## 🔧 Skills

 - **Frontend Development:**
   - HTML5
   - CSS3
-  - Bootstrap
   - Tailwind CSS

 - **JavaScript:**